 Life events can have a major impact on your mental health.
 If you suffered abuse or trauma as a child, depression is more likely.
 Abuse of any kind can cause mental conditions like atypical depression and others.
 The death of someone close to you can bring on atypical depression.
 Other stressful life events, including ending a romantic relationship, moving, or changing jobs, can increase your chances of depression, too.

 Treatments For Atypical Depression

 Now, doctors usually prescribe SSRI medications for atypical depression.
-Sometimes, tricyclic antidepressants are used as well.
+Sometimes, tricyclic antidepressants (monoamine oxidase) are used as well.
 Some of the most common medications used for atypical depression include:

 With or without medications, therapy is a front-line treatment for atypical depression.
 By talking about your problems and learning tips and techniques for dealing with atypical depression symptoms, you can improve your condition dramatically.

-Cognitive behavioral therapy can help you choose different thoughts that provide a more helpful basis for positive feelings and behaviors.
-Your counselor can guide you in identifying the thoughts that are causing you distress, evaluating those thoughts, and deciding about what to do about the thoughts.
+Cognitive-behavioral therapy can help you choose different thoughts that provide a more helpful basis for positive feelings and behaviors.
+Your counselor can guide you in identifying the thoughts causing you distress, evaluating those thoughts, and deciding about what to do about the thoughts.
 Once you replace unhelpful thoughts with helpful ones, you are on the path to better mental health.

 For people with personality disorders, dialectical behavior therapy can be the most helpful.
-This method includes individual psychotherapy as well as group skills training to learn mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
+This method includes individual psychotherapy and group skills training to learn mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.

 You can talk to a licensed counselor at BetterHelp.com for individual, online therapy on your schedule.
 Your therapist is there to support you through this difficult time.
 As you learn how to understand and deal with your depression more effectively, you can get back to living a more active, fulfilling life.
 Through appropriate mental health care, you can enjoy life more consistently and completely.